CiscoDevNet/terraform-provider-meraki/docs/resources/organization_policy_object_group.md

 ### Optional

 - `category` (String) Category of a policy object group (one of: NetworkObjectGroup, GeoLocationGroup, PortObjectGroup, ApplicationGroup)
-- `object_ids` (List of Number) A list of Policy Object ID`s that this NetworkObjectGroup should be associated to (note: these ID`s will replace the existing associated Policy Objects)
+- `object_ids` (Set of Number) A list of Policy Object ID`s that this NetworkObjectGroup should be associated to (note: these ID`s will replace the existing associated Policy Objects)

 ### Read-Only